noahgift/kubernetes-hello-world-python-flask/README.md

 ]
 ```

-To cleanup the deployment do the following:  `kubectl delete deployment
+To cleanup the deployment do the following: `kubectl delete deployment hello-python`

 ## References